Statism: State nationalism

+State nationalism, state-based nationalism, state-led nationalism, or "statism" (國家主義) equates 'state identity' with 'national identity' and values state authority.
+State nationalism is classified as civic nationalism by the dichotomy that divides nationalism into "civic" and "ethnic", but it is not necessarily liberal and has been present in authoritarian politics.
+Soviet nationalism, Kokkashugi, Kemalism, Francoism, and Communist-led Chinese state nationalism are all classified as state nationalism.

 State feminism

 State feminism is a feminism permitted by the state or led by the nation state.
 State feminism is distinguished between liberal state feminism (represented by the Nordic model) and authoritarian state feminism (that is often also linked to state-led secularism).